Epoxy Floor Paint

 SuperTough Aggregate is an iron-silicate grit.
-It has good shatter resistance and has a hard, sharp finish to give fantastic grip.
-To use SuperTough Aggregate on a previously-painted floor, apply a coat of floor paint and then liberally scatter the grit over the surface of the wet paint.
+With much larger particles than our Pumice Aggregate, it has a hard, sharp finish to give fantastic grip when used in conjunction with our floor paints.
+To use SuperTough Aggregate, firstly apply a coat of floor paint and then liberally scatter the grit over the surface of the wet paint.
 Allow the floor to dry for a full 24 hours.
-Once dry, remove the excess SuperTough Aggregate that hasn’t stuck with a soft brush.
-Then the paint over the whole surface of the floor again to seal the grit in place on the floor.
+Once dry, use a soft brush to remove the excess SuperTough Aggregate that hasn’t stuck.
+Then paint over the whole surface of the floor again to seal the grit in place on the floor.

 Featured Epoxy Two Pack Floor Paint Projects